 Beckers Art Award 2019

-The 32th Beckers Art Award - a grant of 200 000 SEK - will this year be awarded to the artist Theresa Traore Dahlberg, born 1983.
-She has studied 16mm experimental film at the New School, in New York and at the Stockholm Academy of Dramatic Arts and later Visual Art at the Royal Institute of Art in Stockholm.
+The 32nd Beckers Art Award - a grant of 200 000 SEK - will this year be awarded to the artist Theresa Traore Dahlberg, born 1983.
+She has studied at the New School, in New York, Stockholm Academy of Dramatic Arts and at the Royal Institute of Art in Stockholm.

 Filmmaker and artist Theresa Traore Dahlberg depict themes like courage, power structures, colonialism and feminism: the complexity of being human in a post-colonial world.
 She explores the possibilities for alternative views based on both the composition of the group and the specific situation of the individual.
 She approaches the people she portrays with great respect, and her work is characterized by intimacy, humour and a strong visual storytelling.